Zombie apocalypse movies aren’t science fiction. They’re documentaries.

 Dead Reckoning: The Art of Purpose Making Without Absolutes

 Dead reckoning was the process sailors used to calculate where they ought to be before the invention of celestial navigation, or when the stars were not visible.
 Celestial navigation provided fixed absolutes in the sky from which sailors could figure their position.
+It is the sailors’ version of high-confidence prediction that function as if fixed, until they don’t.
 While we feel we are navigating by absolutes, like the sailors with their sextants, we in fact are not.
 We’re dead reckoning, making it up as we go along, all of it, the sea, the boat, the rocks, the stars, and constellations we navigate by – we’re the makers of meaning.

 Purpose isn’t an abstract concept.
 It is a process, a neurocognitive sequence of filtering, assigning relevance, encoding emotion, and taking action.
 It happens moment by moment, whether you recognize it or not.